 The DSL will inform parents/carers at an early stage and keep them involved in the process, unless there is a good reason to believe that involving them would put the pupil at risk of harm.
+The DSL will follow the DfE guidance detailed above on how to support parents and careers whose child has been involved in an incident.

-Referring to the police
+Referring to the Police

-If it is necessary to refer an incident to the police, this will be done through calling 101.
+If it is necessary to refer an incident to the Police, this will be done through calling 101